Tennessee to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we offer convenient door-to-door auto transport service from Tennessee to Florida.
-This means we’ll pick up your vehicle directly from your home, office, or any address you choose in Tennessee and deliver it right to your door in Florida.
+Yes!
+We offer door-to-door auto transport service from Tennessee to Florida.
+This means we’ll pick up your vehicle from your home, office, or any address you choose in Tennessee and deliver it directly to your destination in Florida.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.